 There are dozens of interesting and welcoming wineries and vineyards in McMinnville, Oregon.
 You can plan your own route or book a guided tour with any number of local companies that offer the service.
 For more information about the wineries in McMinnville, visit our wineries page and listings.
 Also, you will need a place to stay during your visit, so be sure to explore the hotel options on our lodging page.

 The tasting rooms at most local vineyards and wineries love to pour for guests year-round.
 However, for visitors who want to try as many vintages as they can, the prime wine-tasting events are Memorial Day weekend and Labor Day weekend.
 For more information about McMinnville, Oregon wine makers, see our wineries page.

-Third Street in historical downtown McMinnville, Oregon is touted as “The West’s Best Main Street” from Sunset Magazine thanks to its walkability, quaint shops and top-notch restaurants.
-You can meander down Third Street at your own pace and explore each business, or you can follow the Stroll Historic McMinnville brochure and hit the highlights.
+Third Street in historic downtown McMinnville, Oregon is touted as “The West’s Best Main Street” by Sunset Magazine thanks to its walkability, quaint shops and top-notch restaurants.
+You can meander down Third Street at your own pace and explore each business.

 McMinnville and the Willamette Valley have a temperate climate that’s warm – but not hot – during the summer and cool – but not snowy – during the winter.

 McMinnville, Oregon is chock full of fun opportunities for adventure, both indoors and outdoors.
-Wine tours are a popular choice, but they are by no means the only destination.
+Wine tours are a popular choice, but they are by no means the only option.